hellkite500/adhydro-training/ADHydro_training.md

     Verify with `ls /data/ASCII`

-2. Now you will run triangle to generate the mesh.
-In the ASCII directory:
+2. Now you will run triangle to generate the mesh in the ASCII directory:

     `cd /data/ASCII`

     `triangle -pqAjenV mesh.poly`

-    or with docker
+    or with docker from a non-interactive session:

     ``docker run -v `pwd`/data:/data adhydro_tools cd /data/ASCII && triangle -pqAjenV mesh.poly``